-Annual meeting unveils research, techniques that could help stem the tide of resistance and disease, particularly with the increase of ‘C-diff'
+Annual meeting unveils research, techniques that could help stem the tide of resistance and disease, particularly with the increase of ‘C-diff’.

 New research evaluates RA patients' cardiovascular risks Rheumatologists also mull advances, complications of drug therapy

 The latest drug alerts and approvals.

-Where do the presidential hopefuls stand on health care?
+Where do the presidential hopefuls stand on health care?.